top of page

 These kinds of experiences happen all the time when conducting research — whether in Academia, the government, or private sector.
 Take for example the city planner who gets tasked to “revitalize” a run-down neighborhood...Or a mining company that develops interactive maps of mining bore-holes...Or maybe YOU are trying to find out how your data sizes up in the real world.
 How could these problems be solved?
 And how could you know that what you found is correct?

-For me, field experience is invaluable, and Geographers who lack it are not doing the discipline justice.
+For me, field experience is invaluable, and Geographers who lack it are not doing their discipline justice.
 Geography’s tenets revolve around exploring, seeing, and doing.
 Geographers — physical, human, technical, or otherwise — study the Earth (and beyond!)
 But how can you study the Earth without engaging in it?
-The great Geographer Yi-Fu Tuan said that everyone already has numerous years of fieldwork experience, although most never realize it: “our life is a field trip,” he noted, and I agree.
+The great Yi-Fu Tuan said that everyone already has numerous years of fieldwork experience, although most never realize it: “our life is a field trip,” he noted.
+I agree.
 And if the word “life” is used as a verb in that statement rather than a noun, I especially agree.
 Yet most folks see life as a noun, missing out on experiences which could be (and usually are) life-changing.

 bottom of page